dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The augmenting function specifies any default values. *Default values are defined solely by the original function.*

-*   An augmenting declaration uses `augmented` when the original declaration has no concrete implementation.
+*   An augmenting declaration uses `augmented` when the augmented declaration has no concrete implementation.
 Note that all external declarations are assumed to have an implementation provided by another external source, and they will throw a runtime exception when called if not.

 ### Augmenting variables, getters, and setters